gracewu42/UAlbany-SCJ-Survival-Guide/README.md

 - Sell them or give them away to other students.
 - Donate them to the SCJ Lending Library in the second room of the computer lab (Draper 310).

+---
+You can also borrow ebooks or audiobooks from other libraries.

+- For example, I borrow ebooks from New York Public Library (NYPL).
+Its new book collections are better than our school library.
+You can borrow most best-sellers of the year in NYPL.
+I've also tried searching for more academic books like Steven Pink's books.
+NYPL has a lot of them.
+It's awesome.
+- To borrow ebooks/audio books, you first need a library card.
+NY State residents can apply for an NYPL Library Card following the guidance [here](https://www.nypl.org/books-music-movies/ebookcentral/simplye/getting-started/ios).
+- After you get a library card, you can borrow the books and then read.
+You can read/listen via NYPL's app called SimplyE.
+To be honest, it's not really user friendly compared to Kindle or Audible.
+But it can absolutely satisfy a reader's basic needs.
+You can also read/listen via [OverDrive](https://www.overdrive.com).
+One good thing about OverDrive is that it allows you to [borrow ebooks in Kindle format](https://help.overdrive.com/en-us/0431.html#thundercontent) and read it using Kindle if the Kindle edition is available.
+You can read/listen using OverDrive's apps, too.

 ## ITS

 ITS provides: